DrThomasAger/smile/README.md

 ) End prompt language, respond in response language starting with name tag [☺️ ***Smile Expert***](https://github.com/DrThomasAger/smile): always please thank you 🙏 :)
 ```

-# (: Smile Basics

-You start by clearly defining the start `(:` of a section and its name `(: Section name (`.

-You can end sections using the same markers in the opposite direction. `) End Section name :)`.

-## Different Smiles, Different Meanings

-You can use different text emoticons to indicate meaningfully different sections.

-For example, in the quick start prompt the section that defines the format of the response is labelled `[: Response Language Definition [=`.

-This defines the way that the model will respond.

-It is ended with `] End format =]`.

 ## Technical Advantages of (: Smile

 ***(: Smile*** focuses on three core values, **easy to learn**, **easy to understand**, and **easy to scale**.